rico-bee/terem-bom/README.md

 ## Background

-Terem Technologies is very curious about weather trends at Observatory Hill in Sydney.
-Luckily, the Bureau of Meteorology has recorded all of the historical rainfall data and it is downloadable here: http://www.bom.gov.au/jsp/ncc/cdio/weatherData/av?p_nccObsCode=136&p_display_type=dailyDataFile&p_startYear=&p_c=&p_stn_num=066062
+The Bureau of Meteorology has recorded all of the historical rainfall data and it is downloadable here: http://www.bom.gov.au/jsp/ncc/cdio/weatherData/av?p_nccObsCode=136&p_display_type=dailyDataFile&p_startYear=&p_c=&p_stn_num=066062

 And click on the button "All years of data" on the top right of the page.